coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 # Speed of Computation and Significant Events

-It is very fast.
-A laptop will process a stream of about 8000 to 9000 Tweets/second.
+Processing is very fast.
+A laptop can process a stream of about 8000 to 9000 Tweets/second.

 The two-weed Tweet sample was recorded from two weeks of a Decahose.
 However, the Tweets can be consumed at any speed.